activeloopai/deeplake/README.md

 0.005
 ```

-4. Create your own array and access it from another machine
+**Step 4.** Create your own array and access it from another machine
 ```python
 # Create on one machine
 > import numpy as np